thomasebsmith/media-tracker/README.md

 Your data is stored using localstorage.

+## Project Architecture
+The main code for this project is stored in the `src` directory.
+Specifically, anything that needs to be compiled before it becomes part of the final site resides in this directory.

+Static files are stored in the `static` directory.
+This is mostly HTML and CSS files, which are not compiled.

 ## License
 Media Tracker is licensed under the MIT License.
 See [LICENSE](./LICENSE) for details.